precondition/precondition.github.io/README.md

 If you have a suggestion to make or spotted a mistake in one of my posts, feel free to open an issue or open a pull request.

-I have yet to add a commenting system to my site.
-Until then you can use GitHub issues if you want to leave a comment.

 The link to the weblog is https://precondition.github.io/